-- 1. Substances such as cannabis, LSD, and cocaine should be avoided during breastfeeding.
-If she's addict was the countries of the countries of - 2.
-Chronic or heavy consumers of alcohol should NOT breastfeed. - High intake of alcohol in breastfeeding mothers: - a) decrease milk let down.gedion - b) disrupt nursing. - causes infant sedation, fluid retention, and hormone imbalances in infants.
+- 1. Substances such as cannabis, LSD, and cocaine should be avoided during breastfeeding. - 2.
+Chronic or heavy consumers of alcohol should NOT breastfeed. - High intake of alcohol in breastfeeding mothers: - a) decrease milk let down. - b) disrupt nursing. - causes infant sedation, fluid retention, and hormone imbalances in infants.